-In addition to any commercial markings, each primary container shall show the grower of shipper name(s) and address.
-In the case of apples and pears: the variety, size by count, and grade (state grade may be shown if in compliance with paragraph II) shall be shown on the primary container.
+In addition to any commercial markings, each primary container shall show the grower or shipper name(s) and address.
+In the case of apples and pears: the variety, size by count or in inches in diameter, and grade (state grade may be shown if in compliance with paragraph II) shall be shown on the primary container.